brimdata/super/book/src/command/output.md

 # Output

-Many commands produce output and output is always super-structured and can be serialized into a number of [supported formats](formats.md).
+Many commands produce output, which always originates in super-structured form, but can be serialized into a number of [supported formats](formats.md).
 The super-structured formats are generally preferred because they retain the full richness of the super-structured data model.